top of page

 Fantasy characters in armor stand ready for battle against a stormy backdrop.
 A magical orb glows blue.
 The scene is intense and dramatic.

-To all of my Horde fellows, are you just as sick of this patronizing Alliance favoritism?
+To all of my Horde homies, are you just as sick of this patronizing Alliance favoritism?
 Let me know down below.

 'Til next time, gamers.